WBFN: History

-In October 1925 the Battle Creek Enquirer and News received a temporary permit to operate a station with the sequentially assigned call letters of WJBM.
+In October 1925, the Battle Creek Enquirer and News received a temporary permit for a station with the sequentially assigned call letters of WJBM.
 This station was operated by the newspaper in conjunction with a local radio equipment sales show.
 It conducted a test program on the 15th, followed by a formal broadcast on October 19.
 WJBM ceased operations with the close of the events.

 On September 18, 1926 the newspaper received a permanent radio station license for WKBP, initially with 50 watts at 1130 kilohertz.
 These call letters were sequentially assigned, and the newspaper held a contest for listeners to suggest a slogan that reflected the call sign.
 The winning entry, from more than 2,000 submissions, was "We Keep Breakfast Popular", submitted by station technician W. S. Martin.

 On November 11, 1928, under the provisions of the Federal Radio Commission's "General Order 40", WKBP was assigned to 1420 kHz.
 On March 12, 1930, the station changed its call letters to WELL.
 (Local resident John Harvey Kellogg was famous at this time for promoting "the road to wellness" at his sanitarium) In March 1941, the implementation of the North American Regional Broadcasting Agreement resulted in nearly all the stations on 1420 kHz being moved to 1450.
 However, WELL was an exception, and instead shifted to 1400, where the station has remained ever since.
 An FM sister, WELL-FM (now WKFR-FM), was added in June 1963, originally at 96.5 mHz but soon moving to 103.3.